 Although the absence of customer switching costs from Starbucks to other stores may attract new competitors to the industry, survival in the global coffee-chain industry is currently associated with massive capital investments and this fact can be referred to as an additional entry barrier to the industry.

 Threat of substitute products or services is insignificant.
 There is little or no direct substitution to Starbucks core products, since the company sells a comprehensive range of non-alcoholic drinks including, coffee, tea, juices, energy drinks and water.
 Indirect substitution for Starbucks products and services include parks, leisure and recreation centers.

-Rivalry among existing competitors is high within the industry Starbucks operates in with major competitors like Costa, McDonald’s, Caribou Coffee, and Dunkin Donuts and thousands of small local coffee shops and cafes.
+Rivalry among existing firms is fierce.
+Starbucks faces competition in the global marketplace from Costa, Caribou Coffee, McDonald’s, Dunkin Donuts, Pret-a-Manger and thousands of small local coffee shops and cafes….

 Starbucks Corporation Report contains more detailed discussion of Starbucks Porter’s Five Forces analysis.
 Moreover, the report illustrates an application of SWOT, PESTEL and Value-Chain analytical frameworks and discusses Starbucks’s marketing strategy and company’s approach towards Corporate Social Responsibility (CSR).